 Try-A-Trade Program Requirements

-Participants are required to source and wear their own steel toe-capped boots and must also be able to travel to the campus where the program is offered.
+Participants are required to source and wear steel toe-capped boots and must also be able to travel to the campus where the program is offered.

 School students must be in Year 9 or above and can choose to participate through school or apply as an individual if their school doesn’t participate.

 Available Courses and Trades